More than 15 million tourists visit Budapest every year, and most of them want to experience a Thermal Bath in the City of Spas.

 Even though the Baths allow it, kids between 4 and 14 years of age must not use thermal baths.

-The bodies of kids aren’t fully developed, because of which their cardiovascular system faces increased stress when subjected to the 33 degrees Celsius (91.4 Fahrenheit) plus temperatures of the thermal pools.
+The bodies of kids aren’t fully developed, and because of this, their cardiovascular system faces increased stress when subjected to the 33 degrees Celsius (91.4 Fahrenheit) plus temperatures of the thermal pools.

-At Szechenyi Baths, if parents are willing to take responsibility, they can take their under 14-year-old kids to the three outdoor pools.
+At Szechenyi Baths, if parents are willing to take responsibility, they can take their kids under 14 years old to the three outdoor pools.

-At Gellert Spa as well, the outdoor pools will be a better choice for kids.
+At Gellert Spa, the outdoor pools will be a better choice for kids as well.

 The Wave Pool is the shallowest of the pools at Gellert Thermal Baths – 40 cm (15.7 inches) on one end and 275 cm (108 inches) on the other.